abdulqadirtr/ShutterStock_ImageGallery/README.md

  This is one of the good reasons I used Dagger 2 for dependency injection.
 If the dependency was injected to the presenter without view’s intervention, the code becomes more modular and loosely connected which helps in easily changing one component without affecting another.

-**Trade-offs you might have made, anything you left out, or what you might do differently if you were to spend additional time on the project
+**Trade-offs you might have made, anything you left out, or what you might do differently if you were to spend additional time on the project.**
 .**